The Bob Newman Years

 This was the last time that the WIRA and the PAC-10 championships were held on different weekends.
 UCLA’s Freshman four won their WIRA event and the Lightweight eight raced in their final.
 At the PAC-10 UCLA placed third in the varsity eight, second in the varsity four fourth in the junior varsity eight, lightweight eight and freshman eight.
 The freshman eight had been seeded first but in their semifinal against Washington State an oarlock broke 300 meters into the race, leaving only seven oarsmen to finish the remainder of the race.
 Then in the third place final the Bruins rowed a fast time (5:46.8) to lose to Cal that finished three-tenths of a second faster, both times being markedly faster than the crews in the first place final.

-In was reported that F.O.U.R. raised $39,326.29 in the 1983 fiscal year – unprecedent in the history of our program.
-With the help of the Athletic Department, UCLA purchased a new carbon fiber shell for the Freshmen replacing the damaged “Noella.”
-The conclusion of the anniversary season was punctuated by a trip to the IRA were the Varsity eight placed eighth and both the Freshman eight and four finished fourth.
+In was reported that F.O.U.R. raised $39,326.29 in the 1983 fiscal year – unprecedent in the history of the program.
+With the help of the Athletic Department, UCLA purchased a new carbon fiber shell for the Freshmen replacing the damaged “Noella”.
+The conclusion of the anniversary season was punctuated by a trip to the IRA for the varsity eight, the freshman eight and freshman four.
+The Bruins placed fourth in both of the freshman events and second (eighth-place) in the varsity petite final – the only West Coast crew in the varsity eight competition.
+UCLA’s freshmen eight was the only West Coast crew in the grand final, with both Cal and Stanford relegated to the petite final.
+Oregon State won the freshman four grand final.

 1984

 1984 marked the combination of WIRA and PAC-10 on the same weekend at the same venue in Sacramento without the two-boat progression for the PAC-10 since there was a desire for more lanes.
-On Sunday the top three PAC-10 finishers raced the top three WIRA finishers in the grand final of a new event titled the Pacific Coast Championship.
-UCLA’s Varsity eight placed third in both the PAC-10 and then the Pacific Coast.
-The Junior Varsity eight was not in the grand finals.
-The Freshman eight placed fourth in the PAC-10 and the Varsity four won their PAC-10 event.
-UCLA’s Novice eight finished third in the Pacific Coast Championship.
+On Sunday the top three PAC-10 finishers raced the top three WIRA finishers in the grand finals of a new event titled the Pacific Coast Championship.
+UCLA’s varsity eight placed third in both the PAC-10 and then the Pacific Coast.
+The junior varsity eight was not in the grand finals.
+The freshman eight placed fourth in the PAC-10 and the Varsity four won their PAC-10 event.
+UCLA’s novice eight finished third in the Pacific Coast Championship.
+The lightweight eight finished second in the PAC-10 and the lightweight four was third in the Pacific Coast.

 1985

-The UCLA lightweight squad raced at the Eastern Sprints, finishing third in the Lightweight Freshman eight behind Harvard and Princeton, and the Lightweight Varsity eight finished third in their event’s petite final.
+The UCLA lightweight squad raced at the Eastern Sprints, finishing third in the Lightweight Freshman eight behind Harvard and Princeton, and the Lightweight Varsity eight finished third in their event’s petite final (9th) ahead of Pennsylvania and MIT.
 The same Lightweight Freshman eight finished in second place in the Lightweight Junior Varsity race at the Pacific Coast Championships.

 The Stanford Quad reported that the Stanford team was granted varsity status, after many years of being a club, and boated three varsity and five novice crews.
 For decades the Stanford men’s crew had been referred to as the “orphan crew” since they were not funded by the athletic department.
 In an article in March 1983 in the Stanford Daily that the 29 club sports serving 1300 athletes were organized and run by the student-athletes including fundraising and administrative chores.
 The men’s and women’s rowing club teams raised funds through row-a-thons and clean the stadium after football games, with the athletic department and Associated Students of Stanford University providing some funding.
 The women’s team captain Margi Fetter cited their financial challenge with club-status, “Our main problem is just financial. we’ve got enough money to get by, but we’re constantly in need of equipment.”
 The men’s crew captain Steve Debenham stated that they prefer to remain a club, even though last year’s budget was on $25,000, “We’ve outgrown the limits of what Club Sports has to offer in funds, but we prefer to remain student run.”
 Sid Atkins, “Club Sports Emphasize Competition, Management”, Stanford Daily, 2 Mar 1983, 5.
 That changed in the 1984/85 season.
 In December 1983 the Stanford Board of Trustees decided on a three-tiered system for funding the University’s 24 intercollegiate teams that would cut a $1 million athletic budget deficit due to shortfalls in expected television and gate receipts from the 1-10 football team.